nousiaso/MetaBioTax/README.md

 Modify the SLURM directives as needed for your system.
 Provide the necessary input files (FASTQ reads and species lists).

 Running thie pipeline on a "normal" pc, is not advised.
-It will take multiple days to finish on 10 cores.
+It will take multiple days to finish on 10 cores even if the memory requirements are met.